My Musical Life History

 I went to Fontana Elementary School when I was little and my class only had 12 people.
 It was a very small school so everyone knew each other.
 Eventually I went to middle school and high school at Prairie View USD 362.
 That was a huge change for me.
 When I got into middle school my class size was around 90 people.
 This change helped show me viewpoints from different perspectives.
 Even though, people did not always agree, music was something that brought majority of the students together.

-I started band in the 5th grade on the clarinet.
-I performed a solo on my clarinet my 5th grade black girl porn year at a school wide talent show and I was given a lot of compliments.
-I loved playing, so I decided to continue in band when I got into middle school.
+I adult anime started band in the 5th grade on phone porn the clarinet.
+I performed a solo on my clarinet my 5th grade year at a school wide talent show and I was given a lot of compliments.
+I loved hd lesbian porn playing, so I decided to continue in band when I got into middle school.
 My 7th grade year, we got a new band teacher, at that time her name was Miss Gilligan.
-She is an important role model for me.
+She is an black porn important role model for me.
 She had so much fun teaching us that I knew from then on that I wanted to become a music teacher.
 She has helped me become a better person as well as a better musician.
 She helped me become more disciplined and open minded to others.

 I want to become a music teacher because I love people and I want to share my love of music with others.
 Seeing students be successful makes me excited for the fact that I can help students become better musicians.

 As a first year teacher, I am mostly worried about my conducting skills and being able to push students to become better as musicians.
 There is so much to music: rhythm, intonation, dynamics, tempo changes… etc. I am worried that I might not keep a steady balance on all of these elements of music with my students and that they will be very good at one thing then they will not know as much about another part of music.

 I am sure that after I graduate from Kansas State University then I will be confident when I actually go out into the teaching field.
 The first day on the job, I am hoping that the most of my worries will be trying to figure out names of students.